We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Page URL: https://practice.orangatamariki.govt.nz/our-work/interventions/talking-to-tamariki-whanau-or-family-and-caregivers-about-the-covid-19-vaccine/

-Printed: 19/04/2024
+Printed: 18/11/2024

 Printed pages may be out of date.
 Please check this information is current before using it in your practice.

-Last updated: 06/03/2024
+Last updated: 31/05/2024

 This guidance supports kaimahi who work directly with tamariki and rangatahi and their whānau or family and caregivers to help them to have conversations about vaccination against COVID-19.
-It also includes the consent process.

 Information about the vaccine and why it's important

 Vaccination is a way we can whakamana and empower each other.
 We want tamariki, rangatahi, whānau or family and caregivers to be well, to have access to good-quality information and to experience oranga motuhake.
-We are not health practitioners, but we have a role to play in having productive, healthy and effective conversations about COVID-19 vaccination, supporting people to access factual information and offering support and assistance for people to access vaccination.

-For tamariki and rangatahi in the care or custody of Oranga Tamariki, it is important that we support whānau or family and other guardians to participate in discussions about the vaccine before tamariki or rangatahi are booked to receive their vaccination or go to a walk-in vaccination centre.
+For tamariki and rangatahi in the care or custody of Oranga Tamariki, it is important that we speak with parents and other guardians about vaccination for their tamaiti or rangatahi.

-Getting COVID-19 vaccines | Health New Zealand Te Whatu Ora
+How many COVID-19 vaccines to get and when | Health New Zealand Te Whatu Ora (this webpage is available in other languages and formats)

-Engaging with tamariki, whānau or family about vaccination
+Speaking with tamariki, rangatahi, whānau, family and caregivers about vaccination

-Talking to tamariki and rangatahi
+Speaking with tamariki and rangatahi

 For some tamariki and rangatahi, this may be the first vaccination they remember, and they may be anxious about it.
 We should assure them that feeling worried is normal and reiterate the safety and importance of getting the vaccine.
-It could be helpful to talk through any details if known, such as time and place and who will be there to support them (such as a teacher, nurse or whānau or family member).
+It could be helpful to talk through any details if known, such as time and place and who will be there to support them (such as a caregiver, nurse or whānau or family member).
 There are some great resources that help explain the vaccination:

 COVID-19 immunisation in children | KidsHealth

-Talking to whānau or family
+Speaking with whānau or family

-Some whānau or family may have already been vaccinated as a part of their job or through the general national rollout.
-Others may have doubts or apprehension about getting the vaccine.
-Whānau or family may be worried about their tamariki or rangatahi not being able to be vaccinated or concerned about their tamariki or rangatahi living with vaccinated or non-vaccinated caregivers.
-Talk about who will accompany tamariki to their vaccination.
+Some whānau or family may have already been vaccinated, while others may have doubts or apprehension about getting vaccinated.
+They may be worried about their tamariki or rangatahi being vaccinated or not being able to be vaccinated.
+They may also be concerned about their tamariki or rangatahi living with vaccinated or non-vaccinated caregivers.
+We need to work with whānau or family to access reliable information about the COVID-19 vaccine and listen to any concerns they have.

 Phone: 0800 28 29 26

-Support a whānau or family-based approach to vaccination.
-If whānau or family need support to be vaccinated themselves, ask how we can assist them (for example, transport or explore the possibility of them being vaccinated at the same time as their tamariki).
-Provide specific information about where and when whānau or family can be vaccinated in your community.
+If whānau or family need support to be vaccinated themselves, ask how we can assist them (for example, transport or explore the possibility of them being vaccinated at the same time as their tamariki and rangatahi).
+We provide specific information about where and when whānau or family can be vaccinated in the community.
 Explore familiar environments and people who whānau or family trust.

 Book My Vaccine | Health New Zealand Te Whatu Ora